superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #  '']]
 ```

-Though we still need to identify and extract the correct answers manually, _this method handles question generation efficiently and effectively_, creating a pretty sensible set of questions in the process.
+Though we still need to identify and extract the correct answers manually, _this method (using T5) handles question generation efficiently and effectively_, creating a pretty sensible set of questions in the process.

+What about OpenAI?

-### **Method 2 -  Using OpenAI.**
+**Method 2 - using OpenAI**
+Note that using **OpenAI** to generate questions on the chunked document may incur associated fees.

 ```python
 import openai